-According to him, raising money from external sources, presented a better model, in line with industry standards.
+According to him, raising money from external sources presented a better model, in line with industry standards.

 “VCs are all about people.
 If we have the ability to raise external money, it helps you to have standard industry terms and you can compensate your people as per industry standards.
 Then you can probably retain people better, and also get the best of people to work for you.
 We now have a structure that is aligned to industry standards,” he said.

-In November 2016, Singapore-based co-working space Spacemob had closed $5.5 million seed funding round led by Vertex Ventures Southeast Asia.
+In November 2016, Singapore-based co-working space Spacemob had closed a $5.5 million seed funding round led by Vertex Ventures Southeast Asia.

 Kee Lock also pointed out that Vertex had seen an opportunity in the downturn last year, stepping up its pace of investments during this period.
-“A lot of people were afraid, and valuations came down, and markets were choppy,” he said, when referring to 2016, and added that this had led to the firm increasing its pace of investments during the second half of last year.
+“A lot of people were afraid, and valuations came down, and markets were choppy,” he said, referring to 2016, and added that this had led to the firm increasing its pace of investments during the second half of last year.
 “Entrepreneurs are always there.
 Good companies were always there.
 It is only about valuations,” he said.

 Kee Lock, 55, was an entrepreneur before turning venture capitalist.
 He co-founded MediaRing.com Ltd., a voice-over-internet service before Skype.
 Before joining Vertex as chief executive in 2008, he was heading VC firm Walden International Inc.